 The mysterious woman who helps the twelve Seleção and aids them with their various requests, no matter how absurd they may be.
 She is actually an artificial intelligence in the form of twelve devices disguised as cargo truck trailers which are constantly moved around for protection.
 Juiz appears to have twelve different personalities to suit the Seleção.

 Benevolent Genie: Depends on the user, but often tries her best to fulfill the orders of Seleção as close to their wish as possible.
 For particularly advanced or complex orders, she categorizes them into multiple orders.

 Deadpan Snarker: Tends toward this, although this varies between light amusement (toward Takizawa) and total contempt (toward Naomoto).

 Deus ex Machina: Juiz practically is one and can do just about anything if ordered to.

 Split Personality: Juiz has twelve different personalities to match each Seleção.
 Juiz is very loyal and obedient to No. 1, speaks playfully to No. 2, openly criticizes and mocks No. 6, and is very kind and supportive of Akira.

 Grumpy Bear: He's quite moody and pessimistic, believing that ten billion yen is not enough to save the country.

-Karmic Death: Kondo's wife believes he is having an affair with Juiz and she kills him in revenge.
+Karmic Death: Kondo's wife accidentally receives a text he meant to send to his mistress and she stabs him in revenge.

 Kick the Dog: He attacks Takizawa, beating him up to steal his phone.